How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 By default, you can manually merge custom objects that have been synced with Insycle, but before you can bulk merge duplicate custom objects, they must be enabled for your account.
 This message indicates the step has not been completed yet.

-To enable bulk custom object merging for your account, please contact Insycle support by email or via the live chat at the bottom of every page on the Insycle website or in the app.
+To enable bulk custom object merging for your account, please contact Insycle support by email at support@insycle.com or via the live chat at the bottom of every page on the Insycle website or in the app.

 Learn more about using custom objects and fields in Insycle.